matt852/netconfig/docs/readme.rst

 Installation
 ------------

-Reference the Installation Guide section for instructions how on how to install NetConfig.
+Reference the Installation Guide section for instructions how on how to install NetConfig at readthedocs.io `install guide <http://netconfig.readthedocs.io/en/latest/install.html>`_
 Install instructions were written for an Ubuntu 16.04 64-bit server.
 NetConfig has not been tested with other OS's.

 Upgrade
 -------

-Reference the Upgrading secion for instructions on upgrading the software
+Reference the Upgrading secion for instructions on upgrading the software at the readthedocs.io `upgrade guide <http://netconfig.readthedocs.io/en/latest/upgrade.html>`_.
+See the `latest release <https://github.com/v1tal3/netconfig/releases>`_ page to download the most recent NetConfig version.

 NetBox Integration
 ------------------

-Reference the Netbox-Integration secion for instructions on pulling device inventory from an existing Netbox installation Netbox can be found here: https://github.com/digitalocean/netbox
+Reference the Netbox-Integration secion for instructions on pulling device inventory from an existing Netbox installation readthedocs.io `Netbox integration guide <http://netconfig.readthedocs.io/en/latest/readme.html#netbox-integration>`_.
+Netbox can be found at their `GitHub repository <https://github.com/digitalocean/netbox>`_.

 Screenshots
 -----------